 In Early Years, children read individually with an adult at least once a week, share texts as part of a small adult led group and have daily story-time.
-Reading opportunities are also provided through continuous provision activities.
+Reading opportunities are also provided through continuous provision activities both indoors and outdoors.